Royal baby: 10 luxury gifts for Meghan and Harry's newborn

 Fit for a royal baby: 10 luxury gifts for Meghan and Harry's newborn

-Meghan, the Duchess of Sussex, and Prince Harry, the Duke of Sussex, are expected to announce the birth of their first child any day now.
+Meghan, the Duchess of Sussex, and Prince Harry, the Duke of Sussex, have announced the birth of their first child.

-The couple has decided to keep details about the new arrival private, but with admirers of the British royal family feverishly awaiting news of "Baby Sussex," we've picked out a selection of items worthy of the royal baby's nursery.
+To mark the occasion, we've picked out a selection of items worthy of the royal baby's nursery.
 From a designer stroller to outfits reflecting Meghan's personal style, here are some of the most luxurious baby products available today.

 The $1,300 Snoo is a "smart" crib that rocks your baby to sleep by mimicking the sounds and motions of the womb.
 Invented by Happiest Baby, a company specializing in science- and tech-based parenting products, it first debuted in 2016, and has been helping sleep-deprived parents ever since.